-We are one of the more modern colleges within the University of Cambridge, and we enjoy a large and tranquil site within reach of all the major Faculties and Departments.
+We are one of the more modern colleges within the University of Cambridge, and we enjoy a large and tranquil site within reach of all the major faculties and departments.

-Smoking: No smoking in any College building.
+Smoking: No smoking in any College building or main grounds.

 College grounds: Level front and back entrances to College.
 Mostly smooth slabbed paving, level or sloping, and steps can be avoided.
 Some benches around site.

 College buildings: Lifts in Gatehouse Court, Auditorium, Central Building and the Library.
 Security system on some doors operated by proximity card.
 All public areas of the College are wheelchair-accessible.

 Coffee Shop/Bar: Level access from main entrance (side entrance has a wheelchair accessible lift), with a few moveable chairs and tables.
 Disabled toilet is on the same level.

 Buttery: Self-service cafeteria, with plenty of space.
 Disabled toilet nearby, on the same level.

 Dining hall: Level access to hall, with moveable chairs and long benches.
 Smooth and spacious inside.
 Disabled toilet nearby.

 Chapel: Flight of stairs up from main entrance, with two handrails.
 Chairlift access for wheelchairs to the back of the Chapel, on prior arrangement.
 Smooth and spacious inside, with moveable chairs.

 College offices: Many offices are on the ground floor.
 Tutorial Office is upstairs, but staff can meet you elsewhere on arrangement and can be contacted on email@example.com